herdward/epet/README.md

 a functional programming and data structures course that uses OCaml as the language of instruction.

-What is seen here is the state of the project at the time of submission of our last milestone
+What is seen here in this branch "1" is the state of the project at the time of submission of our last milestone
 (MS3).